 Topics Map > Guidance > Submission Type Guidance

-Guidance for the Submission of Investigator's Drug Brochures (IDBs)
+Guidance for the Submission of Investigator's Drug Brochures (IDBs) and Package Inserts

-In order to approve research studies under the Common Rule (45 CFR 46) or FDA regulations (21 CFR56), an IRB must receive sufficient information about the effects of any drug under study to assess whether the risks to subjects are reasonable in relation to anticipated benefits and adequately minimized.
+In order to approve research studies under the Common Rule (45 CFR 46) or FDA regulations (21 CFR 56), an IRB must receive sufficient information about the effects of any drug under study to assess whether the risks to subjects are reasonable in relation to anticipated benefits and adequately minimized.
 For studies conducted under an investigational new drug (IND) application FDA guidance notes that an investigator's drug brochure (IDB) is usually required by the FDA (21 CFR 312.23(a)(5) and 312.55).
 In addition, FDA guidance states that even though 21 CFR 56 does not mention the investigator's brochure by name, much of the information contained in such brochures is "clearly required to be reviewed by the IRB" (FDA Information Sheets at http://www.fda.gov/oc/ohrt/irbs/faqs.html).
 The FDA provides flexibility to IRBs regarding when IDBs are required to be submitted, the format for submission, and how the IRB assesses the brochures.

-When to Submit Revised IDBs or Package Inserts as a Change of ProtocolIf a study team was required to submit an IDB at the time of the initial review of the research study, updated IDBs also must be submitted to the IRB.
-How and when study teams should submit these IDBs to the IRB depend on the whether the IDB includes revisions that:
+When to Submit Revised IDBs or Package Inserts as a Change of ProtocolIf a study team was required to submit an IDB and/or package insert at the time of the initial review of the research study, updated IDBs and/or package inserts also must be submitted to the IRB.
+How and when study teams should submit these IDBs and/or package inserts to the IRB depend on the whether the document(s) includes revisions that:

 - affect the risk/benefit ratio of the study (i.e., will result in a change to the study documents);

 - affect alternatives to study participation for subjects; OR

 - represent new information that should be provided to subjects.